benschaf/tabletennis-vs-pingpong/README.md

 # [TABLETENNIS VS PINGPONG](https://benschaf.github.io/tabletennis-vs-pingpong)

-Have you ever finally wanted to settle the difference in meaning of “Table Tennis” and “Ping Pong”?
+Do you finally want to settle the difference between “Table Tennis” and “Ping Pong”?
 Have you never heard of the sport “Clickball” before?
 Then this website is perfect for you!

 ![iamresponsive mockup image](documentation/images/mockup.png)